Kanya Kumari (film)

 Kanya Kumari is a 2025 Indian Telugu-language coming-of-age romantic film drama film written, produced and directed by Srujan Attada.
 It stars Geeth Saini and Sreecharan Rachakonda in lead roles.

 The film was released on 27 August 2025.

+Plot

+The plot centres on Kanya Kumari, a village girl aspiring to be a software engineer, and her childhood friend Tirupati, a devoted farmer content with village life, as they navigate their contrasting dreams, familial expectations, and societal differences while falling in love, exploring themes of ambition vs. roots, family duty, and finding balance.
+The film follows their romantic journey as they face challenges and ultimately try to reconcile their differing life paths.